iot-router/perenio.elegance/docs/Perenio_LXC_EE_system._User_manual.md

 Perenio Base Execution Environment.

-The BEE template is a root parent of any other Perenio LXC EE templates.
+The BEE template is a root of any other Perenio LXC EE templates.
 It configures and implements base LXC features, like:

   - The overlay rootfs filesystem.
   - The tmpfs (`/tmp`) filesystem.